nicolasfara/experiment-multitier-modularization/src/main/scala/it/unibo/capabilities/design.md

 It is clear that not all the functionalities required by the program can be executed on the same device, and for this reason, the system should be partitioned to be able to execute the program.

-In this context, pulverization models (!@cite) help to *partition* the system into different components wired together, determining the overall (collective) system specification.
+In this context, pulverization models [^1] help to *partition* the system into different components wired together, determining the overall (collective) system specification.
 However, these models do not capture as a first-class citizen the *placement* of the components, neither the *capabilities* of the hosts where the components are executed.